 If you thought we’d reached the peak of obscure edibles and healthy eating trends, we’re afraid you’re wrong.
-From relatively tame smart carbs and matcha, to sushi doughnuts and edible insects, we asked 2,000 people of all ages in the UK how and what they eat now.
+From sushi doughnuts and edible insects, to relatively tame smart carbs and matcha powder, we asked 2,000 people of all ages in the UK how and what they eat now.
 Here are the food fads that have captured the UK's attention and where in London you can bite into them.

 Admit it: you sneakily lick the spoon or bowl (or both) when baking cookies, and delight in the grainy, salty-sweet taste of every mouthful.
-Now, you can indulge on raw dough in a sizeable cup or crunchy cone all on its own, with Naked Dough bringing the edible treat to Old Street.
-If you’re more inclined towards a toasty warm, cooked cookie that melts in your mouth with delicious chocolate chunks, head to Ben’s Cookies at Westfield London W12, or Millie’s Cookies at Westfield Stratford City E20.
+Now, you can indulge on raw dough in a sizeable cup or crunchy cone all on its own, with Naked Dough bringing the edible treat to Westfield London this November.

 Source: Eat Grub